 The Associations card on the Overview tab of the Details screen provides information about an object’s associations.

-- From the top navigation bar (Figure 1), place the cursor over BROWSE and then over the INDICATORS or GROUPS option.
+- From the top navigation bar (Figure 1), place the cursor over Browse and then over the Indicators or Groups option.

-- Click on one of the objects (HOST Indicator in this example) to display a results table (Figure 2).
+- Click on one of the objects (Host Indicator in this example) to display a results table (Figure 2).

-- Click the Details icon at the top right corner of the flyout, and the Overview tab of the Details screen will appear (Figure 4).
+- Click the Details icon at the top right corner of the drawer, and the Overview tab of the Details screen will appear (Figure 4).
 Alternatively, hover over the object's entry in the table in Figure 2 and click on the Details icon that appears on the right side of its Summary cell to go straight to the Overview tab of the Details screen.
 Scroll down if necessary to view the Associations card on the right-hand side of the screen.